JetBrains/kotlin/ReadMe.md

     ant -f build.xml

-which will put the binaries into the 'dist' directory.
+which will build the binaries and put them into the 'dist' directory.